Sleep & Brain Development

 Brainstem Spinal cord ↓ The Twitch signal returns → Spinal cord ↑ Cerebellum Thalamus Cortex Hippocampus Green: signal out · Amber: feedback returning to memory

-Dr. Mark Blumberg at the University of Iowa has spent decades watching exactly this happen.
-What he found is that these twitches are one of the primary things driving the brain's early development.
+Dr. Mark Blumberg at the University of Iowa has spent decades watching this happen.
+What he found is that these twitches are one of the primary engines driving early brain development.
 In the first weeks of life, hundreds of thousands of these exchanges take place.
-That's how a baby who arrives with almost no motor control learns, over months, to reach, grasp, roll, and eventually walk.
-Most of that groundwork isn't laid during the busy, stimulating hours of being awake.
-It's laid here.
-In the quiet.
+That is how a baby who arrives with almost no motor control learns, over months, to reach, grasp, roll, and eventually walk.
+Most of that groundwork is laid right here.
+In the dark.
 While they sleep.

-The twitches are not random.
-They follow a very specific pattern.
+It gets better.
+The twitches follow a pattern.

 In newborns, twitching starts in the face and head.
-Over the first few months it shifts to the arms, then progressively to the legs and feet.
-And here's the part that stops you: that sequence tracks almost exactly with the order in which babies gain conscious motor control.
+Over the first few months it moves to the arms, then to the legs and feet.
+And here's the part that stops you cold.
+That sequence tracks almost exactly with the order in which babies gain conscious motor control.
 Head first.
 Then arms.
 Then legs.
-The same order.
-Every time.
+The same sequence.
+Every single time.

 Where twitches appear and when